-Nagle, a Democrat, was the representative for Iowa's 3rd congressional district from 1987 to 1992.
+Nagle was the representative for Iowa’s 3rd congressional district and was a Democrat.
+He served from 1987 to 1992.

 Nagle is shown as a purple triangle ▲ in our ideology-leadership chart below.
 Each dot was a member of the House of Representatives in 1992 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 The chart is based on the bills Nagle sponsored and cosponsored.
 See full analysis methodology.

 Nagle was the primary sponsor of 2 bills that were enacted: